-An active researcher in chemistry and physics, specializing in chemical/materials/laser physics and nanoscience, including nanomedicine.
-His work has led to 740 papers, 5 authored and 18 edited books.
+An active researcher in chemistry and physics, Chancellor George specializes in chemical/materials/laser/nanophysics, including nanomedicine.
+His work, supported by a wide variety of federal and international agencies, has led to 785 papers, 7 authored and 18 edited books, and 230 conference abstracts.
 He has been recognized nationally and worldwide, such as being awarded the Marlow Medal by the Royal Society of Chemistry in Great Britain and named a fellow in various professional organizations (New York Academy of Sciences, American Physical Society, Society of Photo-Optical Instrumentation Engineers, American Association for the Advancement of Science) and foundations (Dreyfus, Sloan, Guggenheim).
-He has been elected as a foreign member of the Korean Academy of Science and Technology, and he has held the title of visiting professor of physics at Korea University in Seoul.
+He has been elected as a foreign member of the Korean Academy of Science and Technology, and he has held the title of visiting professor in the College of Science at Korea University in Seoul.
 His research has been acknowledged by an honorary doctorate in physics (honoris causa) from the University of Szeged in Hungary.
-He has been awarded the Medal of Honor by Gulf University for Science and Technology in Kuwait and the Diploma of Honour by Seinäjoki University of Applied Sciences in Finland.
+He also has received an honorary doctorate in education for locality development from Phranakhon Rajabhat University in Thailand.
+He has been awarded the Medal of Honor from Gulf University for Science and Technology in Kuwait and the Diploma of Honour from Seinäjoki University of Applied Sciences in Finland.